trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `Effect.catchIf` recovery only for NATS JetStream missing-resource errors.
   Non-missing lookup failures now stay on the typed failure path without attempting to create streams or durable consumers.
+- The consumer rate-limit retry slice wired the previously unused `rateLimitTimeoutMs` option and `TG_RATE_LIMIT_TIMEOUT_MS` config into both legacy and Effect-native consumers.
+Repeated `TooManyRequestsError` failures now retry with `Schedule.spaced` until success or a tagged rate-limit timeout.
+  The `new Error` count dropped by one because a touched consumer test fixture no longer uses a normal `Error`.
 - The gateway streaming callback slice added Effect-returning dispatcher streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client